 Ok, before I even start, let’s get one thing clear – cantucci is the same as biscotti.
 Biscotti is Italian for cookies, and cantucci refers to cookies that originated from the region of Tuscany.
 There!
 I got the same education when we were in Tuscany back in 2014.
-We had late lunch in Piazza del Campo in Sienna and my husband wanted a light dessert.
+We had late lunch in Piazza del Campo in Siena and my husband wanted a light dessert.
 The waiter said they have cantucci that’s fresh out of the oven.
 When he brought it over, I said ‘oh, biscotti!’ and he said, ‘No, we call it cantucci.’ – Ooopppsss!

-The one that we had in Sienna is the classic cantucci – with almonds.
+The one that we had in Siena is the classic cantucci – with almonds.
 For this recipe, I wanted to add dried fruit to provide the additional sweetness, and then use less sugar in the dough.
 So, I opted for my favorite dried fruit – hence ‘Tuscan Fig Cookies’ or ‘Cantucci ai Fichi’ in Italian. 🙂

 Figs are quite ubiquitous in Italian cuisine, but truth be told, I don’t think there is any dried fruit that will not go well with almonds (or is there?).
 Vin Santo (Tuscany’s sweet wine) is used for making these cookies as well.
 I tried using Amaretto, since it’s almond-based anyway; but there is quite a difference in the taste.
 I switched back to using Vin Santo from that point on.